 Network structure

-In general, every telecommunications network conceptually consists of three parts, or planes (so called because they can be thought of as being, and often are, separate overlay networks):
+In general, every telecommunications network conceptually consists of three parts, or planes (so called because they can be thought of as being, and often are, separate overlay networks):- The control plane carries control information (also known as signalling).

 The data network is used extensively throughout the world to connect individuals and organizations.